fall foliage in Vermont

 If you want to explore outside Burlington, hike the 968-foot Mount Philo in Charlotte for an exceptional view of the Champlain Valley, Lake Champlain, and the Adirondack Mountains.

 Nearby Shelburne Farms, located on Lake Champlain in Shelburne, offers 1,400 acres of pastures, trails, gardens, and historic buildings to explore.
-The farm is open to visitors for the season until Oct.
-22, 2023.
+The farm is open to visitors for the season annually until late-October.

 Scenic drives are another popular activity during Vermont’s fall foliage season.
 Route 100—about 20 minutes from Burlington via Exit 10 (Waterbury/Stowe) off Interstate 89—is Vermont’s most storied scenic drive featuring scenic views, farms, restaurants, shops, and classic New England villages.